All stage photos of “Last Voyage of the Sea Cow” are from by Christianna Fachin

 This is the last image of the piece.
 The screen is paper on string and carbon rod.
 Tim said, “Yes.
 It’s quite taut.
 Like a bow.
 When I cut the string.
 There is no longer a screen or boat.
 Just a pile of paper puppets and wreckage.”

 The ship is mounted on two booms.
 The booms are on a backpack.
 The whole ship swings from side to side.
 “There are two articulated lights mounted to my head that gave off a bizarre double light.
-Two lights on my hands and sometimes a live streaming camera in my pocket.”
+Two lights on my hands and sometimes a live streaming camera in my pocket.
+Because what I gave up in complexity on the puppets I added to tech in the show.
+I’m welcome.”

 “I liked the piece, and then threw everything away.
 Some sort of spiritual purity thing, I think.
-I have since rebuilt it and toured it to near by slams and other small, personal venues.”
+I have since rebuilt, the puppets and the frame and toured it to nearby slams and other small, personal venues- like plague-Zoom.”

 As to keeping his work zone clean.
 “I’m working on it.”